enqueuezero/site/projects/numpy/broadcasting.md

         [1., 1.]]])
 ```

 Generally speaking, broadcasting is an handy shortcut to map a scalar to a 1D array.
-In the above example, it allows to express a tedious `x + np.ones((2,2,2))` to a simple `1`.
+In the above example, it allows to express a tedious `x + np.ones((2,2,2))` to a simple `x + 1`.

 When applying to higher dimensions, starting from the trailing shape element, if either one of the dimensions has only one value, NumPy expands it to n elements like the other array has.
 For example,